 Don’t Forget Rough Cutting

-If we think about rough cutting as part of the roughing process, it doesn’t take long to realize it is the fastest way to remove lots of cubic material.
+If we think about rough cutting as part of the roughing process, it doesn’t take long to realize it is the fastest way to remove lots of workpiece material.

 But bandsaws are clumsy and not automated enough to capture the full potential here.